 Devon has over 75 museums so it is safe to say there really is something for everyone.
-Covering local history, the arts, the sea and Devon life, below are just a few you can visit on a rainy day.
+Covering local history, the arts, the sea.
+And Devon life, below are just a few you can visit on a rainy day.

-Museum of British Surfing – This award-winning attraction is in North Devon at Braunton and is the only dedicated surf museum in Europe.
+Museum of British Surfing – This award-winning attraction is in North Devon Braunton and is the only dedicate surf museum in Europe.
 With new exhibitions every year there is always something new to see.
 The museum covers the rich 200-year history of surfing in Great Britain, current achievements and also looks toward the future.

-Kingsbridge Cookworthy Museum – Located in Kingsbridge, this museum has 8 galleries covering the social history of Kingsbridge, over 30,000 images of the local area, a costume gallery and even a farm gallery.
+Kingsbridge Cookworthy Museum – Located in Kingsbridge, this museum has 8 galleries covering the social history of Kingsbridge.
+Over 30,000 images of the local area, a costume gallery, and even a farm gallery.
 There is a small entrance fee.

 Dingles Fairground Heritage Centre – This unique attraction is located in rural Devon close to Sprytown but is not far from the A30.
 It has a massive 45,000 square feet of indoor attraction designed to capture a bygone age.
-From vintage engineering to stunning artwork the Fairground Heritage Trust has fairground rides from the 1800s to the present day, from dodgems to a ghost train.
+From vintage engineering to stunning artwork the Fairground Heritage Trust.
+Has fairground rides from the 1800s to the present day, from dodgems to a ghost train.
 An experience for all the family.

 Dunkeswell Heritage Centre – Located at Dunkeswell Airfield just outside of Honiton, the Heritage Centre tells the story of the major role the airfield had in the defence of the country during World War 2.
-With a large photographic collection, uniforms, films, models and dioramas, artefacts and a shop you can really understand the importance of the airfield during this time.
+With a large photographic collection, uniforms, films, models and dioramas, artifacts.
+And a shop you can really understand the importance of the airfield during this time.
 A must-see for those interested in World War 2 history.
 The Centre is open from Easter to October and is free to enter.

 The Bill Douglas Cinema Museum – located in Exeter, this fantastic museum has one of the largest collections relating to the moving image in Britain.
-Film critic Mark Kermode visited the museum in 2017 and described it as “my new favourite thing”.
+Film critic Mark Kermode visited the museum in 2017 and describe it as “my new favorite thing”.
 They hold a collection of over 85,000 items with over 1,000 items on display in the various galleries.
 Currently closed but hoping to reopen to the public again this month (September).